Where to Find the Best Lemonades in Tokyo | Tokyo Weekender

 It took the sour drink less than five years to dominate the spring and summer trends in Japan.
 While it might be dreaming in colors to call this the end of the tapioca era, refreshing lemonade is without a doubt a must-pick-up to beat the summer heat, with dozens of cafés adding it to their cold beverages’ menu.

-We’ve scoured the city and Japanese online rankings to bring you the ultimate list of where to find the best lemonades in Tokyo.
+We’ve scoured the city and Japanese online rankings to bring you the ultimate list of where to find the best lemonade in Tokyo.

 Lemonade by Lemonica is the mother of lemonade specialty shops.
 Launched in 2017, it prides itself on customization.
 Customers can pick and choose exactly how they want their lemonade, from a soda mix to add a dash of apple cider syrup.
 Their menu also includes some fun twists on the classic drink, like kiwi-soda or cola lemonade, for those who want something a little more adventurous.
 Look out for their special menu items like this cheese lemonade (pictured above)!